 - Support from our Shared Lives team and much more

-One of our Shared Lives Champions said:
+One of our Shared Lives Carers said:

 “ The lady I support for respite is lovely, positive and funny and has enriched my life over the past few years.
-I love being a champion, it is very rewarding.
+I love being a carer, it is very rewarding.
 I am so pleased that I received a leaflet through my door”

 Shared Lives supports people to develop meaningful friendships that enable them to live life to the full in their local communities.